Data-to-Insight-Center/cyberinfrastructure-knowledge-network/README.md

   Shut down the services using ```make down``` and ```docker compose -f examples/docker-compose.yml down```

----

-To create a custom plugin for CKN and stream events to the knowledge graph, refer to the `CKN Documentation <https://cyberinfrastructure-knowledge-network.readthedocs.io/en/latest/>`_.
+To create a custom plugin for CKN and stream events to the knowledge graph, refer to the [documentation](https://cyberinfrastructure-knowledge-network.readthedocs.io/en/latest/).

 ---